Why Skin Colour Matters When It Comes To Eczema

 Most dermatology training in the UK is based on white skin yet the prevalence of eczema and psoriasis is significant across all skin tones.
-It was reading an excellent article on this (Decolonising Dermatology by Neil Singh in the Guardian) that prompted us at Cotton Comfort to ask ourselves how we can ensure we better represent and support the broad spectrum of skin tones that exists within our itchy skin community.
+It was reading an excellent article on this (Decolonising Dermatology by Neil Singh in the Guardian) that prompted us at Eczema Clothing to ask ourselves how we can ensure we better represent and support the broad spectrum of skin tones that exists within our itchy skin community.

 Sue has a breadth of experience writing for various publications including The Times, The Evening Standard, ELLE UK, & Grazia UK and we think you'll love reading her below insights on this important and timely topic.